-A Sacred Space
+A Quiet Space

 One winter morning, I took a walk to take pictures of our new surroundings covered in a fresh blanket of snow.
 I stopped in front of the snow-covered shed that stood so quaint among the woodland.
 At that moment, I realized it could become a studio!
 I let the thought linger but we had other plans, the cottage house needed renovating and took priority.